danomatika/PdParty/doc/PdParty_User_Guide.md

 These are useful options for patch creation & debugging.
 Basically, you can send accelerometer, touch, and key\* events from the device to your computer while you work on your patch/scene in Pure Data.
 You can also receive live Pd prints from a running patch/scene in PdParty to make sure everything is working as expected.

 The OSC server needs to be enabled and a patch/scene must be running in order for events to be streamed.
+The easiest option is to run an existing patch or upload an empty one you can run while sending events.
+Event sending *will not* work unless a patch or scene is being run.

+_Note: Locate & Heading events require the services to be enabled within the patch/scene before any events will be sent.
+Also, certain scene types do not support all events, please see "Scenes" in "Patching for PdParty" for more info._

 \* *requires a usb/bluetooth keyboard*